Alcohol and Other Drugs

 Click here to receive tender announcements and updates by email.
 You can unsubscribe at any time.

-SEMPHN uses Tenderlink to manage the procurement process.
-If you think you might be interested in applying for SEMPHN tenders, register your interest on SEMPHN's Tenderlink page.
+SEMPHN uses eProcure to manage the procurement process.
+If you think you might be interested in applying for SEMPHN tenders, register your interest on SEMPHN's eProcure page.
 Once you register, you’ll receive information about the tender as it’s released.

 Matrix Intensive Outpatient AOD Treatment Service EOI Information Session

 On Monday 5 February SEMPHN held a mandatory information session for stakeholders interested in submitting an EOI for the Matrix Model: Intensive Outpatient Alcohol and Other Drug (AOD) Treatment for Adults.
 View the presentation here.